ha/doozerd/doc/uri.md

    [TODO specify address discovery mechanisms, such as looking up addresses in another doozer cluster]

- * *dn* ("display name"): a human-readable description to be used in UIs.
-This parameter is not guaranteed to be unique, and shouldn't be used in place of un.

-   Example:

-       dn=Root+Lock+Service

  * *ca* ("cluster address"): a host name or ip address, with an optional port suffix.